Union Party (United States, 1850): Union Party movement, 1850–51

 Following the congressional vote on the Compromise, the freshman U.S. senator from Ohio Salmon P. Chase wrote that "the question of slavery in the territories has been avoided.
 It has not been settled."
-Fillmore's insistence that the measures constituted a "final settlement" of sectional issues conflicted with the reality that a passionate minority of free-soilers and fire-eaters still opposed the Compromise.
+Fillmore's insistence that the measures constituted a "final settlement" of sectional issues masked the reality that a passionate minority of free-soilers and fire-eaters still opposed the Compromise.
 The ad hoc majority assembled for each of the Compromise measures disguised the fact that most members had voted against any concessions by their section; in both houses, fewer than one-third of the members had supported the omnibus package.
 Opposition to the Compromise cut across party lines and divided individual state organizations.
 These circumstances encouraged pro-Compromise politicians in certain states to form bipartisan Union coalitions predicated on unconditional acceptance of the Compromise.

 Several prominent pro-Compromise Whigs endorsed the Union Party movement during the fall of 1850, including Clay, Webster, and John P. Kennedy.
 In contrast, most Democrats denied the need for a new party.
 The junior U.S. senator from Illinois Stephen Douglass, who managed the passage of the Compromise measures through the Senate, said, "the Democratic party is as good a Union party as I want."
 One notable exception was the speaker of the U.S. House of Representatives Howell Cobb, a Democrat from the unionist upcountry of Northern Georgia whom local circumstances compelled to seek an alliance with pro-Compromise Whigs.
 During the summer of 1850, Cobb's allies joined the majority Whig faction led by Alexander H. Stephens and Robert Toombs in an ad hoc Union coalition that became the basis for the state's Constitutional Union Party.
-Informed partly by ideology, Stephens and Toombs also hoped to displace the rival Whig faction led by the senior U.S. senator from Georgia John M. Berrien, who had gravitated into the Southern Rights orbit.
+Informed partly by ideology, Stephens and Toombs also hoped to displace the rival Whig faction led by the senior U.S. senator from Georgia John M. Berrien, who had gravitated toward the Southern Rights orbit.